polyphony-chat/.github/CODE_OF_CONDUCT.md

 comments, commits, code, wiki edits, issues, and other contributions and content that is not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when they deem appropriate.

+All community members are responsible for staying vigilant.
+Report unacceptable behavior to community leaders and speak up against harassment.

 ## Scope